elephants

 September 2018 weight (at birth): 281 pounds

-Wildlife care specialists at the Safari Park received a big surprise when they came in to work on the morning of September 27, 2018 and saw that 28-year-old Umngani had given birth to a healthy 281-pound female calf—the biggest calf ever to be born at the Safari Park (calves usually weigh 200 to 268 pounds at birth).
-By late morning, with the baby appearing healthy and bonded to her mother, animal care staff offered the pair the opportunity to move into a larger area of the habitat with Umngani's other three offspring.
-The new calf was also introduced to 8-year-old male Emanti and 11-year-old female Phakamile or "Kami".
+Wildlife care specialists at the Safari Park received a big surprise when they came in to work on the morning of September 27, 2018, and saw that 28-year-old Umngani had given birth to a healthy 281-pound female calf—the biggest calf ever born at the Safari Park (calves usually weigh 200 to 268 pounds at birth).
+By late morning, with the baby appearing healthy and bonded to her mother, wildlife care staff offered the pair the opportunity to move into a larger area of the habitat with Umngani's other three offspring.
+The new calf was also introduced to 8-year-old male Emanti and 11-year-old female Phakamile, or "Kami."
 The other elephants rushed to meet the new baby, touching and smelling her with their trunks, all under the watchful eye of her protective mother.

 Umzula-zuli "Zuli"